Blog Income Report December 2016 – $11,378.83 Blogging

 There are lots of folks out there talking about making money online.

 I can’t get through my Facebook news feed these days without seeing an advertisement of some rando with a big cheesy smile talking about their life-changing webinar… LOTS of people running around calling themselves gurus and influencers.

 Even worse and more confusing, there are lots of blogging “experts” that only make money blogging about making money blogging.

 The sad truth about some of these “experts” is that they didn’t make money online until they began to teach other people how to make money online…

 Which is pretty unhelpful if you have a blog on an unrelated topic.
 Just so you know, the blog that we took from $0 all the way up to 10k+ per month in less than a year is in the health and wellness niche: Avocadu.com.

 We found great success (and a lot of failures along the way) in that blog BEFORE we started this one.
 Our income reports are solely based on Avocadu’s performance.

 They are not only a way for us to inspire you and show you the potential of making money online and how to make money blogging, but it’s a way for us to connect with you and help you avoid the many mistakes we made on our own journey.

-We know that it’s pretty strange having our friends, family, and loved ones knowing how much money we make, but that’s the tradeoff we choose for the transparency this provides.
+We know that it’s pretty strange having our friends, families, and loved ones know how much money we make, but that’s the tradeoff we choose for the transparency this provides.

 Also, we pay attention to the other big bloggers that do income reports… And frankly, they inspire us.